 The key attributes of catch crops when following autumn or winter grazed crops are that they:

 - are cold tolerant;

 - are winter active;

-- have fibrous deep root systems capable of removing N at depth.
+- have fibrous deep root systems capable of removing N throughout the soil profile.

 What sort of catch crop should I use?